What is a health savings account?

 All or part of the funds in health savings accounts can be invested in mutual funds, stocks, bonds and other investment products.
 It’s a tax-free way to grow your HSA to pay for medical expenses in retirement.

-But investing in risky products may mean that your money is not there when you need it to pay for health care.
+But investing in risky products may mean that your money may not be there when you need it to pay for health care.
 Fortunately, you can also put your money into safe but lower-yielding investments such as a money market fund.

 The choice of HSA investment tools differs among plan custodians.
-Some HSAs are merely savings accounts that do not earn much interest.
-Shop around for a plan with quality investment options and low costs.
+Some HSAs are merely savings accounts that do not earn much interest, while accounts at traditional brokers offer the potential to invest in high-return assets.
+Shop around for a top HSA plan with quality investment options and low costs.

 Remember that FDIC-insured savings accounts are protected up to $250,000, but stocks and other investments don’t have that safeguard.